sbrzt/sbrzt.github.io/content/en/authors/admin/_index.md

     url: https://www.unibo.it/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests focus on the study and implementation of tools and methodologies based on Linked Open Data and Open Science to enhance academic activities (research, teaching, and public engagement) in the fields of the humanities and cultural heritage.
+bio: Research fellow at the Department of Cultural Heritage, University of Bologna.
+His research focuses on the management and modeling of metadata and paradata in research, with particular attention to the development and application of Semantic Web methodologies and technologies in the context of the humanities and cultural heritage.

 # Interests to show in About widget
 interests:
+  - Knowledge Graph Management
-  - Linked Open Data Science
+  - Ontology and Data Engineering
-  - Data Modeling
+  - RDF-based Data Management
+  - Metadata and Paradata Management
-  - Data Analytics
+  - Data Modeling, Analysis, Visualization
+  - Research Software Engineering
-  - Open Science
+  - FAIR & Open Science
+  - Bibliometrics & Libraries

 # Education to show in About widget
 education: